 He has been an SEO content writer for more than 3 years.
-Mohsen is currently working at Coding as Creating as a member of the editorial team
+Mohsen is now working at Coding as Creating as a member of the editorial team.

 Let’s face the music, people—especially the young—don’t talk in a way they’ve been taught through books.
 So, I assume that you, as a smart Persian language learner, are not looking for the boring ways of expressing surprise in Farsi.
 (I got you).

 Here are 4+ proverbs to lend a hand while trying to show how surprised or shocked you are.
 However, you should know that all the following phrases are considered to be slang terms.
 So, you’re probably better off without them in formal speeches!

 Note: there’s a pronunciation guide table at the bottom of the article for each introduced term.

 Persians Go WOW Too

 Before getting into details, here’s something you need to know.
 Iranians—who’re the main Farsi speakers in the Middle East—use lots of English expressions to express surprise.
 So, you will face no problem when an unwanted “wow” or “shit” flies off your mouth while talking to a native Persian.

 Phrases like “shit,” “f**k,” or “bullshit” are among the frequently used terms among the young in Iran.
 That’s why uttering amazement is quite an easy task—even when you don’t know any Farsi idioms to display your feelings.